os-climate/sostrades-dev-tools/docs/source/user_manual.md

 If a group is added as a restricted viewer in a study-case entity's rights, all users in the group (owner, manager, or member) will be restricted viewers of the study-case.
 If a user in the restricted viewer group is also added as a manager in the same study-case entity's rights, they will have manager rights for this study-case.

-By default, at the first connexion on the GUI, the new users are in "All users" group.
+By default, at the first connection on the GUI, the new users are in "All users" group.

 #### Subsection 2.2.1 Create group
 ![](images/platform-GUI/group-management/create_group.png)